babyowl1990-cloud/cautious-computing-machine/README.md

 BUT, i also have the original file without the movable axis tools and (+add glb button), Im still trying to figure out how to insert them into the htmml built-in, sorry y'all and the file your looking for is offline-glb-viewer.

-TEST THE ONLINE/OFFLINE FIRST FOR THE PREVIEW.
+TEST THE ONLINE OR OFFLINE FIRST FOR THE PREVIEW.